beiatrix/beiatrix/src/config/projects/mobileApp.md

 In the Exams view, I worked on the exam summary page, the score report page containing a ChartJS graph and list of scored exams, and the entirety of the self-proctor feature (comprising a start page, various modals, functions to interact with the filesystem for the "Download Answersheet" button, the timer feature with floating SVG images, and local notifications).

-In the Live Help view, I worked on the marketing card, next live session and remaining sessions chips, and the "Browse Schedules" session.
+In the Live Help view, I developed the marketing card, the next live session and remaining sessions chips, and the "Browse Schedules" session.

-I pitched in towards the push notifications feature and built the modal to request notifications permissions.
+Furthermore, I pitched in towards the push notifications feature and built the modal to request notification permissions.

-I worked on some global elements, including the header app bar, footer tab navigator, and a styling pass across all views of the app.
+I also worked on some global elements, including the header app bar and footer tab navigator, and performed a styling pass across all views of the app.

-I prepared screenshots showcasing the mobile app for our App Store listings and helped submit the app to the App Store and Google Play store for review and publishing.
+Finally, I prepared screenshots showcasing the mobile app for our App Store listings and helped submit the app to the App Store and Google Play Store for review and publishing.

-In 2023 I was given the opportunity to lead the technical effort for a major update to the mobile app: the addition of **[Mobile Chat](/projects/mobile-chat)**.
+In 2023, I was given the opportunity to lead the technical effort for a major update to the mobile app: the addition of **[Mobile Chat](/projects/mobile-chat)**.